blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

 Explanation for rknn specific options:

 - **core mask** controls which cores of your NPU should be used.
 This option applies only to SoCs with a multicore NPU (at the time of writing this in only the RK3588/S).
 The easiest way is to pass the value as a binary number.
-To do so, use the prefix `0b` and write a `0` to disable a core and a `1` to enable a core, whereas the last digit coresponds to core0, the second last to core1, etc. You also have to use the cores in ascending order (so you can't use core0 and core2; but you can use core0 and core1).
+To do so, use the prefix `0b` and write a `0` to disable a core and a `1` to enable a core, whereas the last digit corresponds to core0, the second last to core1, etc. You also have to use the cores in ascending order (so you can't use core0 and core2; but you can use core0 and core1).
 Enabling more cores can reduce the inference speed, especially when using bigger models (see section below).
 Examples:
   - `core_mask: 0b000` or just `core_mask: 0` let the NPU decide which cores should be used.
 Default and recommended value.
   - `core_mask: 0b001` use only core0.
   - `core_mask: 0b011` use core0 and core1.